giuliacappelli/checkPolysemy/README.md

-# Quantify the polysemy of words in a list using WordNet
+# Quantify the polysemy of words in a list using WordNet (Wu-Palmer Similarity)

 This bite-sized script may come in handy if you are a linguist and want to know whether some words are polysemous, and to what extent.
 It computes the Wu-Palmer Similarity score between all pairs of WordNet synsets of each word in your list, considers critically polysemous any pair having a score below 0.15 (based on the Wu-Palmer Similarity scores for the noun "bank").
 Check the script for more details!